stargate/stargate/DEV_GUIDE.md

 This will run integration tests for Cassandra 3.11 and 4.0.
 On a reasonably powerful laptop it takes about 40 minutes.

-Note: Support for DSE is not turned on by default.
+Note: Support for DSE is disabled by default.
-To build and test Stargate with the DSE 6.8 persistence module, run:
+To build and test Stargate with the DSE 6.8 persistence module, specify the `dse` and `it-dse-6.8` Maven profiles:

 ```sh
 ./mvnw verify -P dse -P it-dse-6.8